cameroncros/OctoPrint-DiscordRemote/README.md

 ## Changelog

-This is forked from https://github.com/cameroncros/OctoPrint-Octorant/releases/1.2.0 See [the release history](https://github.com/cameroncros/OctoPrint-Octorant/releases) to get a quick summary of what's new in the latest versions.
+See [the release history](https://github.com/cameroncros/OctoPrint-DiscordRemote/releases) to get a quick summary of what's new in the latest versions.

 ## Setup